Azure/aistudio-copilot-sample/README.md

    - Azure OpenAI Service model deployments (we recommend ada-embedding-002 for embedding, gpt-35-turbo-16k for chat, and gpt-35-turbo-16k or gpt4-32k evaluation)
    - Azure AI search resource
 - This will generate a config.json file in the root of the repo, the SDK will use this when authenticating to Azure AI services.

+**If you are working in the Azure AI curated VS Code development environment**:
+- The container already has a config.json file populated with the details of the project you launched from.
+The SDK will use this when authenticating to Azure AI services.
+- `ai init` will capture the project you are working in, and ask you to confirm your preferred model deployments
+- :warning: _If `ai init` doesn't capture your current project, but instead shows a warning that the "configuration could not be validated", your compute may not have the latest updates.
+We suggest you copy the config.json that exists at the project directory root into your `code` directory to get the streamlined `ai init` experience.
+Soon you will have the option to update your compute instance before you launch for the latest experience._

 Note: You can open your project in [AI Studio](https://aka.ms/AzureAIStudio) to view your projects configuration and components (generated indexes, evaluation runs, and endpoints)